IMPORTANT NOTICE: DUE TO COVID-19, GRE SCORES &APPLICATION FEES ARE WAIVED.

 See below for Application Waiver code.

 The department of Pharmaceutics & Pharmaceutical Chemistry is committed to creating and supporting a diverse and inclusive campus community of students from every financial background.
 That’s why, especially due to COVID, we want to make sure our application fee does not pose a barrier for any student who wishes to apply.
-If paying the application fee would cause a hardship for you and your family, an admission application fee waiver code can be sent to you when you send an email to email@example.com stating "I understand and meet the eligibility requirements to request an admission application fee waiver based on the Admissions Requirements."
+If paying the application fee would cause a hardship for you and your family, an admission application fee waiver code can be sent to you when you send an email to firstname.lastname@example.org stating "I understand and meet the eligibility requirements to request an admission application fee waiver based on the Admissions Requirements."
 Requesting a fee waiver will NOT disadvantage your application in any way.
-Please note that the waiver is only for applications submitted prior to the 12/1 deadline.
+Please note that the waiver is only for applications submitted prior to the University's 4/1 deadline.
+Pleas also note that the department's submission deadline for early screenings is 12/1.

 The procedures involved in applying for Ph.D. graduate study in the Department of Pharmaceutics and Pharmaceutical Chemistry are described below.
 To learn more about different areas of research offered, view the areas of research page.